Alex313031/WinNTCompatLib/docs/FUNCTIONS.md

 ## List of Redirected Functions

-This is a list of functions that are redirected/overridden, "spoofed", whatever you wanna call it, in libnt5, as well as other information such ase when the function was introduced into Windows, info about the function, and whether the function has an alternative implementation supplied or just returns `null`.
+This is a list of functions that are redirected/overridden, "spoofed", whatever you wanna call it, in libnt5.
+They are grouped by when the function was introduced into Windows.
+Click the function name to see the Microsoft documentation link of info about the function.
+There is info on whether the function has an alternative implementation supplied or just returns i.e. `null`.

 The default target for the v141_xp Toolchain + Windows 7.1 SDK is XP Service Pack 3.
 However, there are some functions that are only present in XP that we must provide function definitions and .dll imports for, and a